STEMTera/stemtera.github.io/en/begin/_posts/2000-01-07-board-selection.md

 author: jpliew
 title: "Board Selection"
 layout: guide
-post-card-type: article
+post-card-type: image
+card-image: arduino_board_selection.svg
 lang: en
-description: How to select board and port of the (STMB) in Arduino IDE.
+description: Learn how to select board and port of the (STMB) in Arduino IDE.
+After connecting the (STMB) into the computer, you need to configure the Arduino IDE to know the type of board that you intend to use.
 contents:
 - Board Selection
 - Port Selection